Walker (film): Production

 Cox got the cooperation of the Sandinista government and the Roman Catholic Church because he wanted his production to be a "force for peace and reconciliation."
+The Guatemalan government, apparently in a desire to please America, held up Cox at the Nicaraguan border for a week with his entire cast and crew, obliterating his budget.
+Cox, producer Edward R. Pressman, and leading actor Ed Harris all donated from their own wages in order to bring the film back on track.
+After a report that Cox was shooting in Nicaragua appeared in The New York Times, the film bond company sent an inspector and threatened to pull the bond multiple times, requiring Cox to respond with legal threats while filming continued.
+The delays also meant there was limited time for reshooting.
+One scene where both of Walker's brothers were supposed to be present only had one appear on set.
+On another day, Ed Harris ad-libbed an entire speech about how America will "be back" and will never "leave Nicaragua alone".
+This was filmed "just in case" and ended up appearing in the final film.

 The dying economy of Granada received a significant boost by the production with 300 local carpenters hired to build sets, 6,000 people hired as extras and army supplied security guards and a Soviet-built MI-18 transport helicopter used in the film.
 Electricity poles in the town plaza were torn down leaving homes without light.
 Some families were left temporarily without a telephone because the production needed their lines and the government could not afford to install new ones.
 The central square was covered with several inches of dirt to recreate 1850s conditions.
 The screenplay was edited by the country's Vice-President Sergio Ramirez and Minister of Culture Ernesto Cardenal, who were also a novelist and a poet respectively.
 Both men, along with the Minister of Education, the country's Interior Minister, and a military commander, would occasionally visit the set.
 Two people were accidentally killed during principal photography, both in separate vehicular-related incidents.
 For one of the deaths, the movie company paid for the funeral and compensated the family.
 The shooting conditions were difficult because of all of the fires the locals were building, making the air thick and hard to breathe.